material-motion/material-motion/documentation/README.md

 We categorize the education of Material Motion into the following groups:

 1. App creator
-2. Director creator
+2. Interaction/Director creator
-3. Motion creator
+3. Stream creator
 4. Runtime engineering

 Each group in the list above requires more knowledge of the Material Motion ecosystem than the group preceding it.